 The Institute offers the challenge exam for those bookkeepers and GST/BAS notifiers who have:

 - received their qualifications under recognition of prior learning (RPL), but

 - have not satisfied the required 40% of assessment through a supervised exam.

 The GST/BAS Challenge Exam will test content areas from the two (2) course units:

 - FNSBKG404A Carry out business activity and instalment activity statement tasks

 - FNSBKG405A Establish and maintain a payroll system.

 The GST/BAS Challenge Exam is case study based with the expectation of candidates to complete a GST calculation and BAS statement; perform payroll tasks on calculations such as gross wages, superannuation, PAYG; along with short answer questions on applying legislation relevant to the work of a bookkeeper.

-The GST/BAS Challenge Exam is a live assessment to demonstrate competence in BAS tasks for which you are given one hour and 45 minutes to complete, with an additional 15 minutes reading time.
+The GST/BAS Challenge Exam is a live assessment to demonstrate competence in BAS tasks for which you are given one (1) hour and forty five (45) to complete, with an additional 15 minutes reading time totalling two (2) hours.